yassinetb/yassinetb.github.io/_posts/2024-05-20-3-months-into-my-phd.md

 The last part is probably the most often overlooked.
 A PhD can feel like a tight corridor that ones tries to escape - especially towards the middle of it (I've been told).
 It's important to feel like one has the capacity to change their way of doing and their direction - the _Sunk-Cost Fallacy_ can be brutal in Academia…

-During my first three months, I made a different mistake — I did very little 1) and only did 2) and 3) and 4).
+During my first three months, I made a different mistake — I did very little 1) and only did 2), 3) and 4).
 Bad too — obviously.
 But I blame the beginning for this mistake — the future will be different, especially since I now have a bit more momentum on different projects and can prototype quickly.

 ## Collaborations and Supervision